photobooth-app/photobooth-docs/docs/setup/configuration/share_print.md

 lp -d PRINTER_NAME_HERE -o landscape -o fit-to-page {filename}
 ```

-Set the command verified to work in the app including the `{filename}` placeholder.
+Set the command verified in the terminal to work well now in the app including the `{filename}` placeholder.
-Admin Center -> Config -> Tab: HardwareInputOutput.

 If you use other commands, that work better in your installation, let me know in [GitHub Discussions](https://github.com/photobooth-app/photobooth-app/discussions/).